Arachnids

 Paraphrynus PhrynusMX

-Amblypygids are quite unusual looking arachnids, with their first pair of legs very thin and elongated to several times the length of their body, resembling whips, hence their colloquial name “whip spiders”.
-These long appendages are used like feelers and somewhat resemble antennae seen in other arthropods.
+Amblypygids are unusual looking arachnids, with an extremely long and thin pair of first legs.
+These look similar to whips, hence their common name “whip spiders”.
+These long appendages are used like feelers to sense their environment.
 Amblypygids often walk sideways with one whip-like leg held out in front of the body for sensing ahead of the animal, and the other held out to the side, sensing the adjacent surroundings.

 Whip spiders are nocturnal and found in tropical and subtropical regions, hence few people in the USA are familiar with these arachnids.
 They are fairly large for a chelicerate, ranging from ~10 - 25 cm in size.
 Their body is flattened dorso-ventrally, which allows them to hide in small spaces such as under tree bark, in rock crevices, or in leaf litter.